Hill & Knowlton: 20th century

-2000s to present
+In 1990 Hill and Knowlton was hired by the United States Conference of Catholic Bishops (USCCB) to launch a campaign to persuade Catholics and non-Catholics to oppose abortion rights for women.
+A third of its employees at headquarters signed a letter of protest.

+21st century

 The firm continued to expand through acquisitions in the 2000s, including the acquisition of a portion of Argentine company Vox Consulting in 2000, Miami-based public relations agency SAMCOR in 2002, and a majority ownership of the Hong Kong-based Rikes Communications in 2008.

+In 2009, the firm opened its first office in Nairobi in partnership with Kenyan company Scangroup.
 In 2010, the company opened three new offices in China as well as new offices in India and Colombia.
-In 2009, the firm opened its first office in Nairobi in partnership with Kenyan company Scangroup.

 In January 2011, Hill & Knowlton announced a merger with Public Strategies, another WPP company founded in Austin, Texas in 1988.
 In December 2011, the firm was rebranded as "Hill+Knowlton Strategies."
+The company has since been rebranded to "Hill & Knowlton" before joining the Burson umbrella.

 Jack Martin, founder of Public Strategies, oversaw this rebranded company from 2011 until 2019.
+He was succeeded by AnnaMaria DeSalva.

+In August 2021, Hill & Knowlton China, the Chinese arm of the company, announced new strategic advisory services to help local businesses with environmentally friendly business strategies.
+The new services were part of Hill & Knowlton's support for the COP15 (UN Biodiversity) conference, which was held in Kunming, China, in October 2021.

+In October 2022, the firm became the U.S. public relations agency of record for Glanbia Performance Nutrition.
+In 2023, the company was chosen by Costa Coffee to improve consumer communications across the UK.
+Costa Coffee had 2700 stores across the UK and 1100 outlets in 45 countries.
+Hill & Knowlton Strategies was also selected to provide PR and social media for Hill's Pet Nutrition.

+From 2021 to 2023, Hill & Knowlton grew more than 25%.
+In September 2022, the firm acquired JeffreyGroup.
+The company is based in Miami but has offices in Mexico, Brazil, and Argentina.
+This expanded Hill & Knowlton's presence in Latin America, where it already owned Grupo Ideal, based in Brazil.

+In March 2023, WPP acquired Germany based healthcare public relations agency 3K Agentur für Kommunikation.

+In November 2023, Hill & Knowlton launched its global intelligence and technology unit.
+In the same month, Hill & Knowlton also announced its partnership with Pendulum Intelligence to produce a tool that will help clients combat disinformation.

 Current operations

 The firms' clients reportedly represent fifty percent of Fortune 500 companies.
 The company serves a variety of industries including automotive, banking and finance, energy, governments, sports marketing, healthcare and pharmaceuticals, technology communications, consumer goods and services, food and beverage, and the travel, leisure, and tourism industry.
 The company has also worked with governing bodies, federations, and sponsors for every Olympic Games since the 2000 Summer Olympics in Sydney.
 They also worked on the World Health Organization-funded COVID-19 campaign.